ytorg/Yotter/README.md

 The Parasitter server connects to Google (Youtube) in order to gather all the necessary data.
 Then it serves it (proxied through itself) to the client.
 This means that as a user, you will never connect to Google - the Parasitter server will do it for you.
 So if you want to set up a Parasitter server I recommend you to set it up on a remote VPS so you don't share your IP with Google or use a VPN on the server.

+> Important note: The **client** never connects to Google / Youtube however, the server does in order to gather all the necessary things!

 # Self hosting

 ### Test